Internal Medicine and Emergency Medicine Update for Primary Care

 Elevated Blood Pressure…Is This an Emergency?

-Objectives: 1) Define the terminology and parameters for “severe” hypertension in the hospitalized or emergency department patient 2) Define “asymptomatic hypertensive patients” in the hospital and emergency department vs. those that require immediate intervention 3) Describe the treatment recommendations for the use of intravenous and oral medications in blood pressure reduction 4) Discuss the treatment parameters of moderate or high-intensity hypertension in hospitalized or emergency department patients Identify how age, gender, and race can contribute to the risk factors for developing severe hypertension
+Objectives: 1) Define the terminology and parameters for severe hypertension in the hospitalized or emergency department patient 2) Define asymptomatic hypertensive patients in the hospital and emergency department versus those that require immediate intervention 3) Describe the treatment recommendations for the use of intravenous and oral medications in blood pressure reduction 4) Discuss the treatment parameters of moderate or high-intensity hypertension in hospitalized or emergency department patients 5) Identify how age, gender, and race can contribute to the risk factors for developing severe hypertension

 Cocaine, Methamphetamine, and Other Sympathomimetics